ncatlab/nlab-content/pages/7/6/7/5/5767/content.md

 ## Terminology

 The tropical rig is also called the [[min-plus algebra]].
-There is a related rig called the [[max-plus algebra]].
+There is a related, in fact isomorphic rig called the [[max-plus algebra]].
 (Some authors use the term 'tropical algebra' for the max-plus rather than the min-plus algebra.
 The theories, of course, run in parallel, as each is the negative of the other.)

+In his survey article, cited below, Pin uses the term for a wide range of similar idempotent semirings.
+For instance $\mathcal{M} = (\mathbb{N} \cup{\infty}, min, +)$ is a tropical semiring introduced by Imre Simon in 1978.

 ## Elementary properties